James Halstead

 James Halstead plc is a United Kingdom-based manufacturer and distributor of commercial flooring products.
-Its head office is in Radcliffe, Manchester.
+Its head office is located in Radcliffe, Manchester.

 History

 James Halstead established the business as a manufacturer of waterproof cotton textiles and rubberised fabrics in 1915.
 The flooring market was entered in the 1930s.

-James Halstead became a public company in 1948.
+It was registered as a public company in 1948.

-Belstaff, the British outerwear clothing brand was acquired in 1948.

 Polyflor was introduced in the late 1940s.
 It represented a new type of plastic flooring, combining PVC, limestone and a plasticiser.
 By the late 1980s James Halstead had transitioned to become a specialist floor covering manufacturer.

-Belstaff was sold to Italian businessman Franco Malenotti in 2004.
+Belstaff, the British outerwear clothing brand which was acquired back in 1948, was sold to Italian businessman Franco Malenotti for £10 million in 2004.